-The Gender Pay Gap Information Regulations came into force in April 2017 which means that employers with 250 or more employees should now be preparing their report based on the pay data snapshot as at 5 April 2017 so it is ready for publication by April 2018.
+The Gender Pay Gap Information Regulations came into force in April 2017.
+Employers with 250 or more employees should now be preparing their second report based on the pay data snapshot as at 5 April 2018 so it is ready for publication by April 2019.

 What are the reporting obligations?

 The Regulations impose six ways of reporting pay:

 - Median and mean gender pay gap figures.

 - Median and mean gender pay gap figures for bonuses.

 - The proportion of men and women who received a bonus.